The usual way of a spectroscopist workflow consists in data

 (3) or in

-.
-There are, however, only a few examples of fully open
+.pdf.
+There are, however, couple of examples of fully open

 The open source R statistical language (5) is not so widely used as the